RamonM18/Link-Game/README.md

 The original version.
 Uses MVC (Model-View-Controller) architecture to separate game logic, rendering, and input handling.

 **To run:**

-There is a bash file in the code subfolder that you can use to compile and run
+There is a build.bat file in the code subfolder that you can use to compile and run

 ### JavaScript (HTML5 Canvas)
 A browser-based port of the Java version.
 Runs directly in the browser — no install needed.
 Uses an HTML5 canvas and a drag-and-drop JSON map loader to place sprites.